Real Estate IRR Calculator

 IRR depends heavily on exit assumptions

-IRR does not account for tax
+IRR does not automatically calculate tax

 Multiple IRR problem